Didn’t you find the info you were looking for in the website?

 Nop.
 We are first and foremost a community of remote workers.
 Of course, people coming here are interested in some sort of mountain adventures, but 95% of them are at a beginner/intermediate level.
 We usually try to organize one excursion per week that everyone can join with no specific skills required.
 Then, people interested in a particular activity, or a particular adventure, gather together, hire a guide or plan the trip themselves in autonomy.

-Cloud Citadel only closes during the month of November.
+Cloud Citadel only closes during the month of December.
 Each season is beautiful in its own way.
-Winter (December – mid-April) is when we enjoy skiing, snowshoeing, watching huge snowflakes slowly fall, thermal baths, snuggling under a warm blanket with a hot chocolate and fire everyday in the coworking space.
-Spring (mid-April – June) is when nature comes to life again.
+Winter (January – April) is when we enjoy skiing, snowshoeing, watching huge snowflakes slowly fall, thermal baths, snuggling under a warm blanket with a hot chocolate and fire everyday in the coworking space.
+Spring (May – June) is when nature comes to life again.
 It is great for climbing, hiking, biking in a vibrant environment and feel the full strength of the mountain: loads of water, snow-capped peaks and lush green.
 The air is crystal clear, it is so nice to breath and you can see super far.
 Summer (July – September) is the most social time, the old town becomes very alive with many restaurants, bars, events, life music and festivals.
 It is time for barbecues, swimming in lakes, wild camping, picking wild berries, watching starry skies, hiking in alpine meadows or up to the summits, but also whitewater rafting/kayaking/canyoning, and biking around to high passes.
 It is also a great place if you want to escape from a heatwave.
 The old town lies at 1326 meters above sea level.
-October is the best for colors.
+Autumn (October – November) is the best for colors.
 All south slopes around here are covered with larsh trees, conifers that loose their needles during this time of the year.
-It starts with yellow at lower altitudes with broad-leaved trees, then orange, then lach trees start to change color.
+It starts with yellow at lower altitudes with broad-leaved trees, then orange, then larsh trees start to change color.
 While these shades of yellow, orange and red slowly climb the mountains, snow starts to appear at their tops.
 Truly beautiful.
 It is also mushroom season and the Alps are full of them!